 Instead of the February 29th Leap Day (also known as Sadie Hawkins Day, when women are allowed to propose marriage to men) the Jewish calendar can have a leap month.

 - Jewish holidays that have fixed dates in the Jewish calendar have changing dates in the western "Gregorian" calendar.
 Most western Christian holidays, like Christmas, have fixed Gregorian dates.
 Easter, on the other hand, moves around.
 Supposedly Jesus's "last supper" was a Passover seder.
 Passover and Easter are usually close.
 Christmas and Chanukah (often inaccurately called the "Jewish Christmas") may be very close together, or weeks apart.
-In 2013, Chanukah starts on the evening of November 27 -- right before Thanksgiving.
+This year, the intersection of the Jewish and 'regular' calendars is particularly weird.
+Rosh Hashanah is unusually early (Gregorian-wise) and the first day of Chanukah is on Thanksgiving.)
 In 2016, Chanukah starts on the evening of December 24 -- which is also Christmas eve.
 More about Easter dates is here.

-Adapted from Wikipedia: Parts of 2012 and 2013 constitute the Year of the Dragon in the the Chinese calendar.
-It started on January 23.
+Adapted from Wikipedia: Parts of 2013 and 2014 constitute the Year of the Snake in the Chinese calendar.
+It started on February 10, 2013, but the Chinese New Year can be in January or February.
 It's believed that the Chinese calendar has been in use for almost 5,000 years.

 Adapted from chinese.new-year.co.uk: The Chinese Lunar Calendar names each of the 12 years after an animal.
 Legend has it that the Lord Buddha summoned all of the animals to come to him before he departed from Earth.
 Only 12 came, and as a reward he named a year after each one in the order they arrived.
 The Chinese believe the animal ruling the year in which a person is born has a profound influence on personality.